-1.3.2 Climate
+1.3.2.
+Climate

 Although it features significant temperature changes between summer and winter, the climate of the Oak Ridge region qualifies as humid subtropical.
-The 30-year average temperature for 1981-2010 was 14.7°C (58.5°F).
-The average high temperature for the Oak Ridge area in 2019 was 21.5°C (70.8°F).
-January temperatures were coldest in 2019, averaging 0.4°C (32.7°F).
-July was the warmest month, with average temperatures of 24.5°C (76.1°F).
-Monthly summaries of temperature averages, extremes, and 2019 values are provided in Appendix B, Table B.1.
+The 30-year average temperature for 1991-2020 was 15.1°C (59.2°F).
+The average temperature for the Oak Ridge area in 2020 was 14.7°C (58.4°F).
+December temperatures were coldest in 2020, averaging -1.7°C (29.0°F).
+July was the warmest month, with average temperatures of 25.7°C (78.1°F).
+Monthly summaries of temperature averages, extremes, and 2020 values are provided in Appendix B, Table B.1.

-Average annual precipitation in the Oak Ridge area for the 30-year period from 1981 to 2010 was 1,337.5 mm (52.64 in.), including about 21.3 cm (8.4 in.) of snowfall (NOAA 2011).
-Total precipitation during 2019 as measured at meteorological tower (MT)2 was 1,847.7 mm (72.74 in.), which is 38 percent above the 30-year average.
-Monthly summaries of precipitation averages, extremes, and 2019 values can also be found in Appendix B, Table B.1.
+Average annual precipitation in the Oak Ridge area for the 30-year period from 1991 to 2020 was 1,420.3 mm (55.90 in.), including about 12.7 cm (5.0 in.) of snowfall (NOAA 2011).
+Total precipitation during 2020 as measured at meteorological tower (MT)2 was 1,801.2 mm (70.89 in.), which is 21 percent above the 30-year average.
+Monthly summaries of precipitation averages, extremes, and 2020 values can also be found in Appendix B, Table B.1.

-The average annual wind data recovery rates (a measure of acceptable data) across locations used for modeling during 2019 were greater than 99.6 percent for wind sensors at the ORNL sites (towers MT2, MT3, MT4, MT10, and MT12).
-All other (MT6, MT9, and MT11) instrument recoveries were above 98 percent for both quarterly and annual values.
+The average annual wind data recovery rates (a measure of acceptable data) across locations used for modeling during 2020 were greater than 99 percent for wind sensors at the ORNL sites (towers MT2, MT3, MT4, MT10, and MT12).
+All other (MT6, MT9, and MT11) instrument recoveries were above 88 percent for annual values.

-In 2019 wind speeds at ORNL Tower A (MT4), measured at 15 m (49 ft) above ground level, averaged 0.94 meters per second (2.1 mph).
-This value remained unchanged for winds at 60 m (198 ft) above ground level.
-The local ridge-and-valley terrain reduces average wind speeds at valley bottoms, resulting in frequent periods of calm or near calm conditions, particularly during clear early morning hours in weak synoptic weather environments.
-Wind direction frequencies with respect to precipitation hours for the ORR towers may be reviewed here under the heading 2019 Annual Precipitation Wind Roses-Oak Ridge Reservation.
+In 2020 wind speeds at ORNL Tower D (MT2), measured at 15 m (49 ft) above ground level, averaged 1.4 meters per second (3.1 mph).
+This value was 2.4 meters per second (5.5 mph) for winds at 60 m (198 ft) above ground level.
+The local ridge-and-valley terrain reduces average wind speeds at valley bottoms, resulting in frequent periods of calm or near-calm conditions, particularly during clear early morning hours in weak synoptic weather environments.
+Wind direction frequencies with respect to precipitation hours for the ORR towers may be reviewed here under the heading 2020 Annual Precipitation Wind Roses-Oak Ridge Reservation.
 Detailed information on the climate of the Oak Ridge area is available in Oak Ridge Reservation Physical Characteristics and Natural Resources (Parr and Hughes 2006) and in Appendix B of this report.
-An indepth analysis of wind patterns for ORR conducted from 2009 to 2011 and documented in Wind Regimes in Complex Terrain in the Great Valley of Eastern Tennessee (Birdwell 2011) is available online here.
+An in-depth analysis of wind patterns for ORR conducted from 2009 to 2011 and documented in "Wind Regimes in Complex Terrain in the Great Valley of Eastern Tennessee" (Birdwell 2011) is available online here.

-1.3.3 Regional Air Quality
+1.3.3.
+Regional Air Quality

 The US Environmental Protection Agency (EPA) Office of Air Quality Planning and Standards set national ambient air quality standards (NAAQS) for key principal pollutants, also known as criteria pollutants.
-These key pollutants are sulfur dioxide, carbon monoxide, nitrogen dioxide, lead, ozone, particulate matter with an aerodynamic diameter less than or equal to 10 $\mu$ m (PM10), and fine particulate matter with an aerodynamic diameter less than or equal to 2.5 $\mu$ m (PM2.5).
+These key pollutants are sulfur dioxide, carbon monoxide, nitrogen dioxide, lead, ozone, particulate matter with an aerodynamic diameter less than or equal to $10 \,\mu m$ (PM10), and fine particulate matter with an aerodynamic diameter less than or equal to 2.5 μm (PM2.5).
 EPA evaluates NAAQS based on ambient, or outdoor, levels of the criteria pollutants.
 Areas that satisfy NAAQS are classified as attainment areas, and areas that exceed NAAQS for a particular pollutant are considered non-attainment areas for that pollutant.

 ORR is located in Anderson and Roane Counties.
-As of August 30, 2017, EPA designated Anderson, Knox, Blount, and Roane Counties as attainment areas for the $PM{2.5}$ air quality standard.
+As of August 30, 2017, EPA designated Anderson, Knox, Blount, and Roane Counties as attainment areas for the PM2.5 air quality standard.
 The greater Knoxville and Oak Ridge area is a NAAQS attainment area for all other criteria pollutants for which EPA has made attainment designations.

-1.3.4 Surface Water
+1.3.4.
+Surface Water